Phish: Remote employment opportunity

 Published: November 3, 2025

 These emails promote fake remote job opportunities related to the university.
-They lure recipients with promises of high pay, flexible hours and minimal requirements – all typical in employment scams.
+They lure recipients with promises of high pay, flexible hours and minimal requirements, which are all typical signs of employment scams.

 The scam asks you to click a suspicious link and does not provide any job details.
 The sender uses a non-U of T email address (e.g., Gmail or Telegram) and requests your bank details to deposit a fraudulent cheque.
 Victims are then asked to buy gift cards or similar items.
 Once sent, the cheque is cancelled and the victim loses money.